open-source-parsers/jsoncpp/README.md

 * `1.y.z` is built with C++11.
 * `0.y.z` can be used with older compilers.
+* `00.11.z` can be used both in old and new compilers.
 * Major versions maintain binary-compatibility.

+### Special note
+The branch `00.11.z`is a new branch, its major version number `00` is to show that it is different from `0.y.z` and `1.y.z`, the main purpose of this branch is to make a balance between the other two branches.
+Thus, users can use some new features in this new branch that introduced in 1.y.z, but can hardly applied into 0.y.z.

 ## Using JsonCpp in your project